Introduction

 Body & Paint Repair | As needed | Touch up chips with waterproof paint |

-Pro Tip: Run crankbaits through a quick rinse of fresh water after salt or muddy pond use to prolong painted finishes and hardware life.
+Pro Tip: Rinse crankbaits with fresh water after using them in saltwater or muddy ponds to prolong their painted finishes and hardware lifespan.

 8. Data-Driven Insights & Case Study

-A six-month field trial at Lake Harmony Pond compared catch rates using realistic vs. generic crankbaits:
+A six-month field trial at Lake Harmony Pond compared catch rates using realistic versus generic crankbaits:

 Lure Type | Total Bass Landed | Average Bass Size | Strike Rate per Hour |